alorence/django-modern-rpc/docs/source/quickstart.rst

    from rpc_app.rpc_methods import add

 .. note::
-   There in another method to register your RPC methods.
-It is fully documented in :doc:`methods_registration`.
+   There in another ways to register your RPC methods.
+For more information, please read :doc:`methods_registration`.